matthewnitschke/pubspec_lock_merge_driver/README.md

 Given a pubspec.lock file A, and a pubspec.lock file B:

+For packages found within `A` but not `B` (and `B` but not `A`) the package will be included in the resulting pubspec.lock file

+For each package found in both A and B:
   1. If A and B are both `Path` dependencies
       - use the package with the more recent version
   2. If A is a `Path` dep, and B is not
       - use A's package
   3. If B is a `Path` dep and A is not
       - use B's package
   4. Repeat steps 1-3 with `Git` dependencies
   5. Repeat steps 1-3 with `Hosted` dependencies

-Any packages found within `A` but not `B` (and `B` but not `A`) will be included in the resulting pubspec.lock file